bl33h/languageDesign/README.md

 # languageDesign - syntactic tokens
-This toolkit integrates lexical and syntax analysis, parsing of regular expressions with token validation and LR(0) diagram generation based on YALEX and YAPAR files.
+This toolkit integrates lexical and syntax analysis, parsing of regular expressions with token validation and LR(0) diagram generation based on YAPar and YALex files.

 <p align="center">
   <br>